Murder of Maxwell Confait

-Michelle Confait (born Maxwell Thomas Berty Confait in the Seychelles in 1945), was a 26-year-old cross-dresser who was murdered in London, England, on either 21 or 22 April 1972.
-The investigation into Confait's death and the convictions of three youths based on false confessions raised questions about police procedures in the United Kingdom and caused a major review in how police treat suspects, particularly minors and "the educationally subnormal."
+Maxwell Thomas Berty Confait (1945 – 21 or 22 April 1972), also known locally as Michelle and "Handbag", was a 26-year-old Seychelles-born cross-dresser who was murdered in London, England, on either 21 or 22 April 1972.
+The investigation into Confait's death and the convictions of three youths based on confessions of dubious validity raised questions about police procedures in the United Kingdom and caused a major review in how police treat suspects, particularly minors and the "educationally subnormal".
+This ultimately led to the introduction of appropriate adults to the legal system in England and Wales.

 Incident

-The fire brigade was called to 27 Doggett Road, Catford, South East London, England, at 1:21 a.m. on 22 April 1972.
+The fire brigade was called to 27 Doggett Road in Catford, South East London, at 1:21 a.m. on 22 April 1972.
 One of the firefighters found the body of a mixed-race person in the upstairs back bedroom of the house behind a locked door.
 The fire was extinguished by 1:31 a.m. and the police arrived at 1:45 a.m., followed by a forensic pathologist at 2:00 a.m.